Sparring: The Essence of Authentic Wing Chun

 Sparring is a bit of a controversial subject in Wing Chun, mainly because everyone thinks their way of sparring is the correct way.
 Some people will even say that you shouldn’t spar in Wing Chun.

 We believe that there is no better way of practicing a fighting art than actually fighting.
 Although sparring is not exactly fighting, it is however the closest thing to an actual fight.

 Whether you are a new Wing Chun student or a longer term Wing Chun practitioner looking to bring sparring into your training, in this article we will discuss the importance of sparring, how to spar in Wing Chun, and important concepts to remember while sparring.

-The concepts and terms we use below are specific to The Dragon Institute and Dragon Family Wing Chun, however we hope you will use this information to enhance your own training.
+The concepts and terms we use below are specific to The Dragon Institute and Dragon Family Wing Chun, however we hope you will use this information to enhance your own training, regardless of your Wing Chun school.
 It is our sincere hope that all Wing Chun schools integrate sparring into their training.

 Is there sparring in Wing Chun?

 Yes.
 There absolutely is sparring in Wing Chun.
 However not all Wing Chun schools spar.
 But make no mistake, sparring in Wing Chun is a necessity!
 So much so that we believe that if your Wing Chun school doesn’t spar, and spar often, you should seriously consider leaving to find a Wing Chun school that spars.